bytecodealliance/wasmtime/cranelift/isle/README.md

   incrementally porting hand-written lowering code to ISLE.

 * There is a helpful comment documenting where in the ISLE source code a rule was defined.
-The goal is to ISLE more transparent and less magical.
+The goal is to make ISLE more transparent and less magical.

 * The code is parameterized by a type that implements a `Context` trait.
 Implementing this trait is how you glue the generated code into your